The Ministry staffing formula generates approximately 12 teaching staff. With support staff in the school we have approximately 30 staff in total.

 Nadene – Pod 1

-I am Nadene this is my first year at Avalon Primary.
+I am Nadene this is my second year at Avalon Primary.
 I have lived in the area most of my life and even attended Avalon as a kid.

 I have three boys who are keen fisherman and hunters.
 We are often out in the Rimutaka forest or on the harbour fishing.
 I also like to spend time in my garden and cooking up a storm in the kitchen.
 I also enjoy music and make the opportunity to see acts when they are in Wellington.